 The right size of your KOL all depends on your brand size and budget.
 There are KOLs with tens of millions of followers and then there are some with several thousand followers.
 Too small means that your results will likely be lacklustre.
 Yet too large might mean they are too expensive.
-Start by researching current KOL prices and find a good fit for your budget.
+Start by researching current KOL prices and find a good fit for your budget and your targeted audience.

 Fit with your brand